trimstray/nginx-admins-handbook/doc/RULES.md

   > - only one `server_name` definition, and...
   > - preventively I add it at the beginning of the configuration

-  > Also good point is `return 444;` for default server name because this will close the connection and log it internally, for any domain that isn't defined in NGINX.
+  > Also good point is `return 444;` for default server name because this will close the connection (which will kill the connection without sending any headers) and log it internally, for any domain that isn't defined in NGINX.
 In addition, I would implement rate limiting rule.

 ###### Example